 The Experiment: Verifying the Device, Then Testing Soft Membranes

-Brodie’s experiment involved two test cases.
-The first case tested the device’s behavior against previous models (Johnson, Kendall and Roberts) to prove it would behave as expected.
-This test case therefore used a rigid acrylic indenter rolling along a flat, relatively rigid elastomer substrate.
+Hoyer’s experiment involved two test cases.
+The first case tested the device’s behavior against previous models (Johnson, Kendall, and Roberts) to prove it would behave as expected.
+This test case therefore, used a rigid acrylic indenter rolling along a flat, relatively rigid elastomer substrate.

 The second test case studied the roller’s adhesion when covered with a soft membrane.
 This test case used the same flat substrate as the first.
 However, instead of the rigid indenter, this case used one with a rigid core thermally bonded to a cover of a 3mm highly deformable viscoelastic elastomer.
 This setup would give insight not only to the contact behavior from the material’s viscoelasticity, but also from its thickness.

-In the second test case, the data was able to validate new predictive models in thin flexible membranes that the previous mathematical models could not.
-In the first place, data showed that as the contact half-width approached the thickness of the membrane, previous predictive models deviated greatly from the actual behavior of the material.
+In the second test case, the data validated the new predictive models in thin flexible membranes that the previous mathematical models could not.
+It proved that as the contact half-width approached the membrane’s thickness, legacy predictive models deviated sharply from the material’s actual behavior.
 That is, a much greater normal force was needed to create the same contact half-width than older models would predict.
-However, the new predictive model created as part of this research did agree very closely with the experimental data.
+In contrast, Brody’s new predictive model did agree very closely with the experimental data.

 What’s Next?